lunarc/lunarc_docs/docs/manual/manual_interactive.md

 To start an interactive session you need to use the **interactive** command.
 This will request the required resources from the resource pool for you and start the interactive session once the resources are available.

-Use the following command to start an interactive session asking for 4 cores on 1 node lasting 60 minutes
+The following command starts an interactive session asking for 4 cores on 1 node lasting 60 minutes.
+In this example, it is associated with Project ID `lu-test` (strictly for administrator testing).

-    interactive -N 1 --ntasks-per-node=4 -t 60
+    interactive -N 1 --ntasks-per-node=4 -t 60 -A lu-test

-The interactive session will last until either the requested time, 60 minutes in the above example, has expired or you manually exit the interactive shell.
-Your account gets charged with the wall time duration of your interactive session, independent of the amount of computation you do.
-In the above example, if your session lasts until it expires after 60 min, you get charged for 4 CPU hours.
+The interactive session will last until either the requested time---60 minutes in the above example---has expired or you manually exit the interactive shell.
+Your account will be charged according to the wall time duration of your interactive session, independent of the amount of computation you do.
+In the above example for 4 CPU cores, if your session lasts until it expires after 60 min, you get charged for 4 CPU hours.
 If you terminate your session after 1/2 hour, you would get charged 2 CPU hours.

+**Note**: If you copy this example, you must replace `lu-test` with the project ID of whichever compute project allocation this session's usage should count toward, if you are a member of more than one project.
+Project IDs are typically of the form `lu20YY-X-Z` where `YY` is the year that the allocation was awarded, `X` is a 1- or 2-digit code indicating the project type, and `Z` is a 1- or 2-digit identifier assigned in the order in which the proposal was approved.
+If your account is associated with exactly one project, you may omit the `-A` and its argument.

 The interactive command supports most command-line options of the **sbatch** command.
 Please refer to the man pages of **sbatch**.